Dora Educates CC

-“I know.
-But he had begun to feel he was weird for doing that.
+Jay had begun to feel he was weird for taking it all so seriously.
 That is so strange.
-He doesn’t have to apologize for being the way he is… God has given him a reason why he should not break free.”
-Dora hesitates…“I probably sound like a Bible thumper.
+He doesn’t have to apologize for being the way he is. . . .
+God has given him a reason why he should not break free.”
+Dora hesitates.
+“I probably sound like a Bible-thumper.”

 “It is.
-It’s what I believe… Deeply. … CC when we first met, we promised that we would tell each other what we really thought.
-You told me about this because you wanted to know what I thought—didn’t you?
+It’s what I believe . . . deeply.
+CC, when we first met, we promised that we would tell each other what we really thought.
+You told me about Jeremy because you wanted to know what I thought—didn’t you?
 If I was okay with it, then it wasn’t so bad.”

-CC answers “I didn’t think about it but—”
+CC says, “I didn’t think about it, but—”

-“I love you CC.
-Otherwise I wouldn’t be so hard.
-But it is bad.
+“I love you, CC.
+Otherwise, I wouldn’t be so hard on you.
+Ignoring the Ten Commandments is very bad.
 Sin is sin.
-God doesn’t like when we do bad things… Wait.
+God doesn’t like when we do bad things. . . .
+Wait.
 The second half is starting.”

 Dora makes the sound of a loud kiss.
 “I love you.
 Stay away from Jeremy.
 He’s poison.
 God wants more from you.”

-“You don’t need my permission.
-If you break up with him it won’t be for me.
+“Just understand one thing.
+It’s not for me.
+If you break up with him, it won’t be for me.
 It’s what God expects.”

 ““I’ll think about it.
 Just promise me you’ll say nothing to Jay.
 Or Mom and Dad.”